djuanbei/leanPhysicalIsolate/main_task.md

 This system defines:

-> A **read-only Pantograph-based, Git-governed, evidence-driven, CMake-managed, multi-instance LeanFFI execution platform**

-with:

-* 10,000 isolated LeanFFI processes
-* 100,000 Lean evaluations
-* execution time under 5 hours
-* constant-memory orchestration
-* immutable Pantograph source tree
-* mandatory evidence, validation, logging, and Git-audited evolution workflow.
+> A **fully immutable-source, semantically equivalent Lean execution engine with 10,000 isolated LeanFFI processes, Git-audited evolution, evidence-driven development, strict memory bounds, and <5-hour execution constraint**, built on top of Pantograph without modifying it.